Chart Color Schemes

 Sunshine North's population is slightly younger than the national pattern

-Sunshine North has a median age of 37, matching Greater Melbourne's figure and remaining close to Australia's median age of 38.
-The 55-64 age group is strongly represented at 12.5%, higher than Greater Melbourne, while the 5-14 cohort is less prevalent at 10.1%.
-Between 2021 and present, the 35 to 44 age group has increased from 12.8% to 13.7% of the population.
-Conversely, the 5 to 14 cohort has decreased from 10.9% to 10.1%.
-By 2041, demographic projections show significant shifts in Sunshine North's age structure.
-The 55-64 group is projected to grow by 37%, adding 606 people and reaching a total of 2,261 from the current figure of 1,654.
-Meanwhile, the 0 to 4 cohort is expected to grow modestly by 3%.
+Sunshine North has a median age of 37 years, which is equal to Greater Melbourne's figure and comparable to Australia's median age of 38 years.
+The 55-64 age group comprises 12.5% of Sunshine North's population, higher than Greater Melbourne's percentage.
+Conversely, the 5-14 age cohort makes up 10.1%, lower than Greater Melbourne's figure.
+Between 2021 and the present day, the 35 to 44 age group has increased from 12.8% to 13.7% of Sunshine North's population, while the 5-14 cohort has decreased from 10.9% to 10.1%.
+By 2041, demographic projections indicate significant shifts in Sunshine North's age structure.
+Notably, the 55-64 age group is projected to grow by 37%, adding 606 people and reaching a total of 2,261 from its current figure of 1,654.
+Meanwhile, the 0-4 cohort is expected to grow modestly by 3%.